Hello! I am the founder of TakePikChua.

-This is me and my camera exploring life together!
+This is me exploring life with my camera.

 This trekking trip was exceptionally special in defining what I value the most in life & photography.